boudinov/mvc-5-routing-localization/README.md

 ~/de/investieren
 ~/invest

-### 2. Have a route that does not get prefix-localized, e.g. to permanent-redirect old urls to new ones for SEO reasons.
+### 2. Have a route that does not get prefix-localized, e.g. to permanent-redirect an old url to new one for SEO reasons.
 For example if you need to redirect /investing to /invest.
-You can still opt out of url segments translation.
+You can still opt out of url translation.
 ```
-[LocalizeRoute("~/investing", explicitCulture: "en". translateUrl: false)
+[LocalizeRoute("~/investing", explicitCulture: "en", translateUrl: false)
-ActionResult Index_Old()
+ActionResult Index_Old_en()
 {
 	return RedirectToActionPermanent("Index");
 }